Apply to UC Law’s Master of Legal Studies Program

 Applicants must submit a Statement of Interest expressing their experience as a working professional and identify the key factors of why/how the Master of Legal Studies degree will help them advance professionally.

 In addition to the Statement of Interest, please include one professional or academic letter of recommendation from individuals you have known for a minimum of one year, presented on corresponding professional letterhead.

-A resume relevant to academic and professional data.
-It should include the applicant’s name; address; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.
+A resume relevant to academic and professional data demonstrating two plus years of professional experience.
+It should include the applicant’s name; address; phone; email; colleges attended with degrees; dates conferred; grade point average; employment history; professional experience; present employer; and names of references.

 An overall 2.75 GPA (on a 4.0 scale) or higher from all previous undergraduate coursework.

 Official transcripts showing all undergraduate and graduate course work completed, including degrees granted and dates of degrees.
 Applicants whose previous degrees were earned at the University of Cincinnati may substitute “on-campus” transcripts.

 Student will upload unofficial transcripts (from all college or universities attended) during the application process.

 Official transcripts are not required until student has accepted an offer of admission from the university.

 International applicants must have a minimum TOEFL (Test of English as a Foreign Language) scores below to be considered for acceptance.

 Have you already completed some graduate coursework?
 Graduate transfer credits, from a regionally accredited college or university, will be reviewed upon application.
 These credits must have been earned within the last five years prior to entrance into the program and can be used only for general electives.
 Talk to your enrollment advisor to discuss the petition process.